 Speed to Market

 When incremental changes are released more frequently, errors can be spotted and corrected earlier in the development process.
 It’s also easier to roll back smaller changes when necessary and helps prevent unintended changes from entering the production environment through version control and the use of a staging environment.
+Leveraging automated testing as well as breaking tests into smaller unit tests are other DevOps best practices that reduce downtime.

 Coordination and Communication Between Teams